logo for best-norman-rockwell-art.com

 June 11, 1955 Issue of The Saturday Evening Post

-The Marriage License, a painting by Norman Rockwell, appeared on the cover of The Saturday Evening Post published June 11, 1955.
+The Marriage License, a Norman Rockwell painting, appeared on the cover of The Saturday Evening Post published June 11, 1955.
 This is another timeless favorite of Rockwell collectors, a classic for the ages.

 This painting was Rockwell's fourth cover for The Post in 1955.
 In 1955, there were five Norman Rockwell Saturday Evening Post covers published.